US Northwest, Canada devastated by flood, 1 death reported

 Associated Press

-Officials in the small city of Sumas, Washington, near the Canada border called the flood damage there devastating.
-Officials said on Facebook Tuesday that hundreds of people had been evacuated and estimated that 75% of homes had water damage.
+Officials in the small city of Sumas, Washington, near the Canada border called the flooding devastating and said on Facebook Tuesday that an estimated 75% of the homes there had water damage.
+Hundreds of people were evacuated

 The soaking reminded people of western Washington’s record, severe flooding in November 1990 when two people died and there were more than 2,000 evacuations, officials said.